Identity in the Eight Banners

-Identity in China was strongly dependent on the Eight Banner system prior to and during the Manchu-led Qing dynasty (1644–1912).
+Identity in China was strongly dependent on the Eight Banner system during the Manchu-led Qing dynasty (1644–1912).
 China consisted of multiple ethnic groups, of which the Han, Mongols and Manchus participated in the banner system.
 Identity, however, was defined much more by culture, language and participation in the military (the Eight Banners) until the Qianlong Emperor resurrected the ethnic classifications.

 Eight Banners

 The Eight Banners represented military organisation and served as the primary organisational structure of Manchu (Jurchen) society.
 The banner armies gradually evolved over time to include members from non-Jurchen/Manchu ethnic groups such as the Mongols and Han Chinese.
 There were three main types of banners: Manchus of Eight Banners (八旗滿洲 (bāqímǎnzhōu)), Mongols of Eight Banners (八旗蒙古 (bāqíménggǔ)) and Han Army of Eight Banners (八旗漢軍 (bāqíhànjūn)).

 Beginning in the late 1620s, the Jurchens started incorporating Mongol tribes, which they either conquered or were allied with, into the Eight Banners system.
 The Han Chinese who first joined the Eight Banners were replacements for Jurchen soldiers in existing banners who were killed in battle.
 However, over time, as more Han soldiers joined the banners, the Jurchens decided to form a separate group for them.
 This group, known as the "Old Han Army" (舊漢軍 (jiù hànjūn)), was mainly used as infantry support.
 In 1631, a separate Han artillery corps was formed.
 Four more Han banners were created in 1639.
 By 1642, the full eight Han banners were established.